Infrapatellar Bursitis

 The infrapatellar bursa is actually made up of two sacs:

-For all intents and purposes, the superficial and deep infrapatellar bursae are treated as one.
+For all intents and purposes, the superficial and deep infrapatellar bursae are treated as one bursa.

 The infrapatellar bursa protects the patellar tendon as you bend and straighten the knee, allowing it to glide smoothly and freely over the tibia as you move.

-Irritation, pressure or friction on the bursa cause it to produce excess fluid as a protective mechanism to prevent damage, resulting in bursitis.
-The bursa gradually swells and if left untreated, may thicken and harden.
-In extreme situations, calcifications may appear in the bursa.
+Repetitive irritation, pressure or friction on the bursa can cause it to produce excess fluid.
+This is a natural protective mechanism to prevent damage to the knee, but as the fluid builds up, the bursa starts to swell, resulting in bursitis.
+If left untreated, the fluid may thicken and harden.
+In extreme situations, calcification may appear in the bursa.

 Common causes of infrapatellar bursitis include:

 • Frequent Kneeling or Crawling: when you are on your knees, excess pressure goes through the infrapatellar bursa, squashing it.
-This causes the bursa to gradually thicken and swell
+This repetitive pressure causes the bursa to gradually thicken and swell

-• Overuse: Activities that require frequent bending of the knee, such as running, jumping kicking, climbing or stairs, places a lot of friction on the bursa causing it to swell
+• Overuse: Activities that require frequent bending of the knee, such as running, jumping, kicking, climbing or stairs, places a lot of friction on the bursa causing it to swell, resulting in infrapatellar bursitis

-• Injury: A sudden, hard blow to the front of the knee can damage the infrapatellar bursa directly, or cause bleeding and excess fluid around the knee which seeps into the infrapatellar bursa, causing it to swell
+• Injury: A sudden, hard blow to the front of the knee can damage the infrapatellar bursa directly.
+Knee injuries can also cause bleeding and excess fluid to build-up around the knee which seeps into the infrapatellar bursa, causing it to swell

 • Knee Conditions: Infrapatellar bursitis often develops secondary to other knee problems, most commonly jumpers knee (patellar tendonitis) and Osgood Schlatters Disease